zheeeng/react-keyboard-navigator/packages/react-keyboard-navigator/README.md

 This suite contains two polymorphic higher-order component: `KeyboardNavigatorBoard` and `KeyboardNavigatorElement`, the former scopes the control zone, and the latter wraps your selectable component.
 They both receive a special prop `as`, which indicates what's the component ultimately rendered as.

 There is another necessary React hook in this suite -- `useKeyboardNavigator`.
-It returns a `marker` which adheres to the `KeyboardNavigatorElement` and `KeyboardNavigator` for connecting them.
+It returns a `marker` which adheres to the `KeyboardNavigatorBoard` and `KeyboardNavigatorElement` for connecting them.

 ```ts
 const { markRef } = useKeyboardNavigator()